PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

-RowClone-Copy (\juan{\texttt{rcc}}) first splits the source and destination operands into page-aligned, page-sized blocks.
-Then, it traverses the page table \atb{(Figure~\ref{fig:alloc-align-walkthrough}-\boldeight)} to find the physical address of each block (i.e., the address of a DRAM row), flushes all cache blocks corresponding to the source and \atb{invalidates all cache blocks corresponding to the} destination rows, and performs a RowClone operation from the source row to the destination row using pumolib.
-RowClone-Initialize (\juan{\texttt{rci}}) first splits the destination operand into page-aligned, page-sized blocks.
-Then, it traverses the page table to find the physical address of memory blocks.
-Finally, it queries the IRT to obtain the physical address of the initializer row \atb{(i.e., source operand)}, \atb{invalidates} the cache blocks corresponding to the destination row , and performs a RowClone operation from the initializer row to the destination row using pumolib.
+\juan{\texttt{rcc}} (i) splits the source and destination operands into page-aligned, page-sized blocks, (ii) traverses the page table \atb{(Figure~\ref{fig:alloc-align-walkthrough}-\boldeight)} to find the physical address of each block (i.e., the address of a DRAM row), (iii) flushes all cache blocks corresponding to the source operand and \atb{invalidates all cache blocks corresponding to the} destination operand, and (iv) performs a RowClone operation from the source row to the destination row using pumolib{'s \texttt{copy\_row()} function}.

+\juan{\texttt{rci}} (i) splits the destination operand into page-aligned, page-sized blocks, (ii) traverses the page table to find the physical address of the destination operand, (iii) queries the Initializer Rows Table (IRT, see Section~\ref{sec:rowclone_mechanism}) to obtain the physical address of the initializer row \atb{(i.e., source operand)}, (iv) \atb{invalidates} the cache blocks corresponding to the destination operand, and (v) performs a RowClone operation from the initializer row to the destination row using using pumolib{'s \texttt{copy\_row()} function}.